appsmithorg/appsmith-docs/website/docs/product/security.md

 - **Access Control**: Internal access to Appsmith Cloud is strictly regulated.
 A two-factor authentication (2FA) system is in place, along with detailed audit logs to monitor and control access, providing an additional layer of security.

+## Appsmith AI

+Appsmith AI uses OpenAI’s APIs to provide chat completions and embeddings.
+Below is an overview of the data Appsmith processes and stores:

+1. **Chat completion data:** All interactions through Appsmith’s AI features are processed in real-time via OpenAI's APIs.
+All response data from OpenAI APIs is transient and **not** stored, logged or retained by Appsmith.

+2. **File upload data:** When you upload files, Appsmith generates embeddings (vector representations of your data) using OpenAI’s embedding API.
+These embeddings are stored securely in a PostgreSQL database.
+The original files and content are not stored after processing.

 ## Query security

 - **No Data Logging**: The backend system of Appsmith is designed to act solely as a proxy, without logging or storing any data retrieved from databases or API endpoints.
 This includes response data and user input, thereby preventing unauthorized data access or leakage.